This page provides an overview of the script security architecture in Gecko.

 - Objects that are cross-origin get highly restricted access to each other, according to the same-origin policy.
-For example, code served from https://example.org/ trying to access objects from https://somewhere-else.org/.
+For example, code served from https://example.org/ trying to access objects from https://somewhere-else.org/ will have restricted access.

-- Objects in a less privileged scope don't get any access to objects in a more-privileged scope, unless the more-privileged scope explicitly clones those objects.
-For example, web content accessing objects in a chrome-privileged scope.
+- Objects in a less privileged scope don't get any access to objects in a more privileged scope, unless the more privileged scope explicitly clones those objects.
+An example of this scope is web content accessing objects in a chrome-privileged scope.

 Compartments are the foundation for Gecko's script security architecture.
 A compartment is a specific, separate area of memory.
 In Gecko, there's a separate compartment for every global object.
 This means that each global object and the objects associated with it live in their own region of memory.

 Inside the same compartment, all objects share a global and are therefore same-origin with each other.
 Therefore there's no need for any security checks, there are no wrappers, and there is no performance overhead for the common case of objects in a single window interacting with each other.

 Whenever cross-compartment access happens, the wrappers enable us to implement the appropriate security policy.
 Because the wrapper we choose is specific to the relationship between the two compartments, the security policy it implements can be static: when the caller uses the wrapper, there's no need to check who is making the call or where it is going.

 As we've already seen, the most common scenario for same-origin access is when objects belonging to the same window object interact.
 This all takes place within the same compartment, with no need for security checks or wrappers.

 When objects share an origin but not a global - for example two web pages from the same protocol, port, and domain - they belong to two different compartments, and the caller gets a transparent wrapper to the target object.